panayot-zhi/ApplicationModel/Documentation/frontend/identity.md

 # Identity

-Based on the output of the [Aksio Middleware](https://github.com/aksio-insurtech/IngressMiddleware), the frontend benefits from getting the user details provided by the application all the way into the frontend without having to make an extra call to the backend.
+Based on the output of the [Cratis Middleware](https://github.com/cratis/IngressMiddleware), the frontend benefits from getting the user details provided by the application all the way into the frontend without having to make an extra call to the backend.

-While in development mode on your local machine, if there is no cookie it will call the `.aksio/me` endpoint from the frontend itself.
+While in development mode on your local machine, if there is no cookie it will call the `.cratis/me` endpoint from the frontend itself.
 This makes it possible to work without having to simulate the production environment.

 > Important note: Since local development is not configured with the identity provider, but you still need a way to test that both the backend and the frontend
 > deals with the identity in the correct way.
 This can be achieved by creating the correct token and injecting it as request headers using
 > a browser extension.
 Read more [here](../generating-principal.md).

-This information is stored in a cookie called `.aksio-identity`.
+This information is stored in a cookie called `.cratis-identity`.
 The content of this is a base64 encoded string containing the
 JSON structure returned by the backend to the ingress middleware.

 ## Identity context